 Interferometry is a prime technique for modern precision measurements.
 Atoms, unlike light, have significant interactions with electric, magnetic, and gravitational fields, making their use in interferometric applications particularly versatile.
 Here, we demonstrate atom interferometry to image optical and magnetic potential landscapes over an area exceeding $\SI{240}{\micro m}\times\SI{600}{\micro m}$.
 The differential potentials employed in our experiments generate phase imprints in an atom laser that are made visible through a Ramsey pulse sequence.
 We further demonstrate how advanced pulse sequences can enhance desired imaging features, e.g.\ to image steep potential gradients.
 A theoretical discussion is presented that provides a semiclassical analysis and matching numerics.

-\paragraph{Introduction} From optical precision measurements~\cite{Yang_2018} to detecting extremely weak gravitational wave effects in the ripples of space-time ~\cite{Abbott:2016}, interferometry is a keystone of modern science.
-While common light-based interferometers are relatively simple and robust, matter-wave interferometers have some decisive advantages~\cite{Bongs_2019}, including their significant sensitivity to electric, magnetic, and gravitational fields~\cite{Robins_2013,Rosi_2014,Overstreet:2022}.
-In a typical application of atom interferometry, the motional or internal states of an atom are coherently split, creating separate pathways for time-dependent coherent evolution.
-After recombining the paths, an interference pattern emerges which can reveal precise information about the system.
-The availability of both motional and internal degrees of freedom makes atom interferometers suitable for a large variety of applications.
-For example, matter-wave interference with ultracold atoms has been used for time keeping~\cite{Cronin2009}, inertial measurements~\cite{Abend:2019,Stray_2022}, and fundamental studies of quantum dynamics~\cite{Moulder_2012,Corman_2014,Eckel_2014,Del-Pace:2022}.
+\paragraph{Introduction} From optical precision measurements~\cite{Yang_2018} to detecting minute ripples in space-time~\cite{Abbott:2016}, interferometry is a keystone of modern science.
+Compared to their light-based counterparts, matter-wave interferometers have some decisive advantages~\cite{Bongs_2019}, including significant sensitivity to electric, magnetic, and gravitational fields~\cite{Robins_2013,Rosi_2014,Overstreet:2022}.
+Access to both motional and internal degrees of freedom makes atom interferometers suitable for many applications, including timekeeping with ultracold atoms~\cite{Cronin2009}, inertial measurements~\cite{Abend:2019,Stray_2022}, and fundamental studies of quantum dynamics~\cite{Moulder_2012,Corman_2014,Eckel_2014,Del-Pace:2022}.